TCL C7L Review

 Yes 32 Mpix

-At the very end of the multimedia section, it’s worth mentioning the playback of files from external USB drives.
-During our tests, we didn’t encounter any unpleasant surprises here – the factory player handles all popular video and audio formats just as it should.
-Interestingly, the TCL C7L had no trouble playing photos saved in Apple’s native format, HEIC.
-This is an extremely rare feature in the factory apps of television manufacturers.
-And while the Google TV system obviously gives you unlimited capability to install external media playback programs, in the case of the C7L, the built-in tool is refined enough that installing additional software will probably not be necessary for anyone.
+Finally, in the multimedia section it’s worth mentioning playback from external USB drives.
+During our tests we didn’t encounter any unpleasant surprises: the built-in player handles all common video and audio formats exactly as it should.
+Interestingly, the TCL C7L also played photos saved in Apple’s native HEIC format without any trouble.
+That’s an extremely rare feature among manufacturers’ built-in TV apps.
+Although Google TV of course lets you install third-party media apps, with the C7L the built-in player is so well polished that installing extra software is unlikely to be necessary.

 TCL C7L - Sound